 The Glorious Vegetables of Italy

-A 2013 New York Times Notable Cookbook
+A 2013 New York Times Notable Cookbook; named one of five essential Italian cookbooks by Serious Eats.

 This book is a tribute to Italy’s many glorious vegetables, from the tender green fava beans of early spring to the bright, sweet orange-fleshed pumpkins of autumn.
 Organized by course, this lavishly photographed cookbook lauds the latest dining trend—the vegetable’s primary role at the center of the plate.
 Cooks of all skill levels will enjoy more than 100 recipes mixing tradition and innovation, ranging from the basics (Fresh Spinach Pasta Dough and Fresh Tomato Sauce) to the seasonal (Spring Risotto with Green and White Asparagus) to savory (Grilled Lamb Spiedini on a Bed of Caponata) and sweet (Pumpkin Gelato).
 This indispensable recipe collection will appeal to Italian cuisine lovers looking to celebrate vegetables in any meal, every day.